vitorAzevedo09/vitorAzevedo09/README.md

 # Hi there, I'm Vitor! 👋

-I'm **Vitor Silva**, a passionate back-end developer (Spring Boot, Django and Golang) and AI enthusiast from Brazil.
+I'm **Vitor Azevedo**, a passionate back-end developer (Spring Boot, Django and Golang) and AI enthusiast from Brazil.
 I graduated in Computer Science in 2023 with a final paper themed around Explained AI.
 I can communicate in english, so we can chat, an also talk about common topics between us!

 I'm a really enthusiastic person.
 I like to learn new things, so I'm always learning and practicing solving real world problems around me.